Knights of Liberty (vigilante group): California

 In May 1918, the Knights of Liberty took action in California.
-George Koetzer was abducted 50 members of the Knights of Liberty and brought to a secluded location in San Jose where the men tied him to a tree and tarred and feathered him.
+George Koetzer was abducted by 50 members of the Knights of Liberty and brought to a secluded location in San Jose where the men tied him to a tree and tarred and feathered him.
 Koetzer was chained to a cannon.
 The Knights of Liberty were said to have also hanged a man named Henry Steinmoltz and taken him away in a vehicle, though the Secret Service and police later described the Steinmoltz incident as a hoax.
 The Knights of Liberty then sent anonymous letters describing their acts to the police and federal officials.
 The city manager decried the Knights' vigilante methods; they called a local newspaper, warning he "had better go easy" and "The Knights of Liberty have more applications for membership than we can handle.
 We soon will be ready to come out in the open and then Manager Reed and everyone will be agreeably surprised at the class of men who compose its membership."
 No actions were taken against the police officers who allowed Koetzer to be taken.
 Several San Jose men requested to stay in the jail for their safety due to the threats against them by the Knights of Liberty; one was later hospitalized "in a state of nervous collapse".

 One Swiss German man was tied to the tree outside the courthouse in San Rafael and another man threatened.
 Because the crowd sympathized with the Knights, no action was taken by the sheriff.

 Later that month, a Red Cross fundraiser in San Jose featured, "dressed in their robes of mystery, robes of the Ku Klux Klan...the 'Knights of Liberty' band", playing patriotic music.

 The Knights of Liberty announced further action, sending threats to dozens of San Franciscans, businessmen in Visalia, and people in Northern California.
 Their threats were decried by the police and the typewriter used to produce the letters was eventually found.
 Officials promised to stop the Knights; the Department of Justice was said by J. M. Inman to have asked them and other similar groups to disband.
 The San Francisco chief of police stated that the city would not tolerate the Knights of Liberty nor mob rule.
 Major General John F. Morrison spoke harshly against the organization, urging citizens to use legal means of addressing disloyalty: "If any American citizens are so anxious to display their loyalty, let them display it by standing loyally by the constitution of the United States...
 Tarring or feathering or mob violence is not in the spirit of the American constitution."
 The Provost Marshal Guard offered the assistance of 50 men to the police chief to combat the Knights of Liberty, and the US Marshal requested the ability to appoint more deputy marshals in 12 to 20 California cities.